 When one parent fails to make required child support payments, there are several options available for enforcement of a child support award.
 A court may hold the parent in contempt, suspend the parent’s driver’s license, or place a lien on the parent’s property.

 Additionally, when timely child support payments are not made, the court may make a judgment that allows interest to accrue on overdue payments.
 Child support payments are also enforceable at any time, even after a child reaches 18, because there is no statute of limitations on enforcement.

 If you have not received child support payments that your children are entitled to, or believe that you may have difficulty making a child support payment, you should talk to a lawyer to determine what options are available to you.

 At Prime Law Group, we understand the complexities involved in determining and obtaining child support and will work to assist you through this process.
-As a leading and trusted McHenry County divorce lawyer, attorney Lance Green is dedicated to representing the interests of you and your child so that your children obtain the support they deserve.
+As a leading and trusted McHenry County divorce lawyer, Prime Law Group is dedicated to representing the interests of you and your child so that your children obtain the support they deserve.
 If you are facing the prospect of a contentious divorce or concerned about your child support obligations, we are here to help you.
 Call 815-338-2040 for a confidential consultation or contact us online.